New Jersey Theft Attorneys

 When facing such a situation, it is crucial that you bring in a trusted criminal defense attorney.
 At Blanch Legal Firm, you can find representation that is highly-qualified, deeply experienced, aggressive, and dedicated to helping you obtain the best possible result.
 Our legal team has been defending clients throughout New Jersey and New York City since 2004; our founding attorney has successfully argued in defense of a client all the way up to the New Jersey Supreme Court.
 We take a no-holds barred approach when it comes to standing up for the accused against the tactics of prosecutors.

-Theft Crimes in New Jersey
+Types of Theft Offenses in New Jersey

 Theft can be committed in various ways under New Jersey law.